 - Anxiety, tension, or agitation

-- Tics (repeated movements or sounds that are difficult to control) or Tourette’s syndrome (or family history of it)
+- Tics (repeated movements or sounds that are difficult to control) or Tourette’s syndromeiXA nervous system condition characterized by uncontrolled movements or speech repetitions known as tics (or family history of it)

 - Children on antidepressant medications of the class called monoamine oxidase inhibitors (MAOIs) within the past 14 days